 Although it’s an essential step in starting a company, creating a business plan is still a challenge to many aspiring entrepreneurs – regardless of the industry.
 So in this article, we’ll distill the main elements of a business plan and outline the must-have sections for your restaurant business plan.

 Creating an effective restaurant business plan is only the first step towards running a successful restaurant.
-For more information and a more detailed plan read How to Start a Restaurant: Your 13 Ingredient Recipe
+For more information and a more detailed plan read How to Open a Restaurant: Your 13 Step Recipe

 What is a Restaurant Business Plan?

 In his book Restaurant Success by the Numbers, Roger Fields defines a restaurant business plan as “a concise, clear way of conveying to potential investors the work you have already done and of convincing them of your restaurant idea’s viability and potential profitability.”

 In other words, it’s a way to highlight the work you have put into preparing your restaurant opening and the work you intend to do – particularly when it comes to conducting market research and achieving financial projections and goals.